Sutter Health Park: Baseball's Most Unusual Venue

 Afternoon Day Games (2:00–4:00 PM)

-For afternoon starts during the Sacramento summer, first base line sections are where you want to be.
-The stadium's upper structure and covered areas on the first base side block the southwest afternoon sun.
-Sections in the lower bowl beneath any upper-level overhanging structure on the first base line receive the most reliable shade.
+For afternoon starts during the Sacramento summer, sections behind home plate are where you want to be.
+The stadium's upper structure and covered areas behind the plate block the southwest afternoon sun.
+Sections in the lower bowl beneath any upper-level overhanging structure behind home plate receive the most reliable shade.

-Behind home plate is also a reasonable choice as the afternoon progresses, since the sun is generally south/southwest and the stands behind home plate provide some overhead coverage.
+The first base side is also a reasonable choice as the afternoon progresses, since the sun is generally south/southwest and the first base stands provide better coverage than the third base side.

 Morning and Early Afternoon Games

 For noon or 1:00 PM starts, the sun is still low in the east/southeast.
 This means the first base side may actually have some early-game sun before the sun climbs higher and moves south.
-The third base side may be more comfortable in the very first inning or two of a morning game, but as the game progresses and the sun moves south/southwest, shift your preference toward first base.
+The third base side may be more comfortable in the very first inning or two of a morning game, but as the game progresses and the sun moves south/southwest, shift your preference toward the seats behind home plate.

 Seasonal Shade Guide

 Spring (March–May): Sacramento spring weather is milder, with temperatures in the 60s–80s.
 Shade is helpful but not urgent for afternoon games.
-The first base side is still the better shade choice.
+The seats behind home plate are still the better shade choice.

 Summer (June–August): Critical shade selection time.
-First base side sections are essential for comfort.
+Sections behind home plate are essential for comfort.
 Bring multiple bottles of water, apply and reapply sunscreen, and consider the premium or club areas which may have indoor options available during the most intense heat.

 Fall (September–October): Sacramento's Central Valley heat lingers into September.
 Even October can see warm days.
-First base shade continues to be the right call for afternoon starts until temperatures moderate.
+Behind-home-plate shade continues to be the right call for afternoon starts until temperatures moderate.

 The Small Ballpark Experience